T

 landmark

-A beautifully restored section of the Great Wall, known for its scenic surroundings and fewer crowds compared to Badaling.
-It offers watchtowers, steep inclines, and opportunities for stunning photos.
+A beautifully restored section of the Great Wall, known for its scenic surroundings and well-preserved watchtowers.
+It's less crowded than Badaling and offers cable car or chairlift options for easier access.

 • Take the cable car up and the toboggan down for a fun experience.